isi-frischmann/easyDo/README.md

 ![GitHub Logo](/Video/create.gif)
 ![GitHub Logo](/Video/createTaskError.gif)

-When the ask is created the User can edit there specific Task
+When the ask is created the user can edit there specific Tasks
 ![GitHub Logo](/Video/edit.gif)

 After the task is done the User can delete the specific Task